hyperledger-labs/splice/cluster/README.md

 1. Open a PR (for `main`) to re-enable all previously disabled checks and (re-)deployments.
 1. Forward-port all your changes from the deployment branch to `main`.
 1. Make sure that [validators](https://daholdings.slack.com/archives/C06QB1ZEGCE) are informed that the hard migration has been completed and that they should upgrade (if required) and configure the new migration ID.
-1. **Cleanup:** Once you (much later) agree with the other DSO members that it's prudent to tear down all legacy components, you can do this by merging a PR against the target deployment branch that removes part of the changes from the previous steps here so that only the following environment variables remain:
+1. **Cleanup:** Once you (much later) agree with the other DSO members that it's prudent to tear down all legacy components, you can do this by merging a PR against the target deployment branch that removes part of the changes from the previous steps:
-   * `export CHARTS_VERSION=` the version we're on after the migration
-   * `export GLOBAL_DOMAIN_ACTIVE_MIGRATION_ID=` the migration ID we're on after the migration
+   * in `config.yaml`, remove the `synchronizerMigration.legacy` section or move it to `synchronizerMigration.archived` if state from the old synchronizer should be preserved

 #### Manual steps